Engelberg/rolling-stones/README.md

 ## Usage

-Rolling Stones currently requires Clojure 1.9 alpha 9 or higher due to a dependency on the new spec library.
-I may eventually move the specs to a separate namespace to make this compatible with older versions of Clojure.
+Rolling Stones currently requires Clojure 1.9 alpha 14 or higher due to a dependency on the new spec library.
+This library will remain in alpha as long as Clojure 1.9 is in alpha.
+I will put out an official, non-snapshot release of this library when Clojure 1.9 is released.

 ```
 [rolling-stones "1.0.0-SNAPSHOT"]